-A private in-person conversation between a member of the research team and the individual(s) involved.
+A private in-person conversation between a member of the committee and the individual(s) involved.
 In this case, the person who has the conversation will provide a written summary for record keeping.

-A private written reprimand from a member of the research team to the individual(s) involved.
-In this case, the research team member will deliver that reprimand to the individual(s) over email, cc’ing Kirstie Whitaker for record keeping.
+A private written reprimand from a member of the committee to the individual(s) involved.
+In this case, the committee member will deliver that reprimand to the individual(s) over email, cc’ing Kirstie Whitaker for record keeping.

 A public announcement of an incident, ideally in the same venue that the violation occurred (such as on the listserv for a listserv violation; and GitHub for a GitHub violation).
 The committee may choose to publish this message elsewhere for posterity.

 An imposed “time out” from online spaces.
-Kirstie Whitaker will communicate this “time out” to the individual(s) involved.
+Committee members will communicate this “time out” to the individual(s) involved.